For many businesses, conversion is the ultimate goal.

 Make a Phone Call to the Company

-When a visitor makes a phone call to your company after visiting your website or seeing an advertisement, it’s a strong sign of interest.
-If the call leads to a sale, it’s classified as a hard conversion; otherwise, it’s a soft conversion for inquiry purposes.
-This action can be triggered by a compelling call-to-action (CTA) and is often a critical step in the customer journey.
+When someone calls your business after visiting your website or seeing an ad, it signals strong interest.
+If the call results in a sale, it’s considered a hard conversion; otherwise, it’s a soft conversion focused on inquiry or engagement.
+Phone calls are often driven by well-placed calls to action and can be a key step in the customer journey.

-Tracking these calls can provide insights into which marketing channels are most effective.
+Tracking these calls helps identify which marketing channels are generating the most qualified leads.

 Fill Out a Form or Complete a Survey